paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/fontdeck.md

 As I explored different design directions, it became clear to me that the design that had been used during private and public beta phases of the product roll-out no longer aligned with the redefined proposition.
 While elements of the previous design could be retained – the logo, the colour palette – a new approach was needed.

-{% include 'screenshots' with screenshots.typeface
+{% render 'screenshots' with screenshots.typeface
   caption: 'Exposing different means of discovery made it easier for users to browse Fontdeck’s catalogue.
 Information about an individual typeface was available on one page, with meta data presentationed in the sidebar.'
   alignment: 'bleed'
   image_preset: 'supporting'